Shopify/liquid/_basics/whitespace.md

 In Liquid, you can include a hyphen in your tag syntax `{% raw %}{{-{% endraw %}`, `{% raw %}-}}{% endraw %}`, `{% raw %}{%-{% endraw %}`, and `{% raw %}-%}{% endraw %}` to strip whitespace from the left or right side of a rendered tag.

-Normally, even if it doesn't output text, any line of Liquid in your template will still output a blank line in your rendered HTML:
+Normally, even if it doesn't print text, any line of Liquid in your template will still print a blank line in your rendered HTML:

 <p class="code-label">Input</p>
 ```liquid